-Launching a successful marketing campaign is the goal of any small business that wants to grow and build a solid customer base.
+Launching a successful marketing campaign is the goal of any small business owner who wants to grow and build a solid customer base.

-While there are many marketing methods your business can experiment with, content marketing for small businesses is one method that is not only cost-effective but also highly result oriented.
-A small business can launch a content marketing campaign and expect growth with a minimal investment.
+While there are many marketing methods your business can experiment with, content marketing for small businesses is one method that is not only cost-effective but also highly results-oriented in generating new customers.

 Content marketing for small businesses can help you:

-- Establish and maintain a successful brand identity that your audience connects with
+Grow brand awareness and maintain a successful brand identity that your audience connects with

-- Create a long-term, trustworthy relationship with customers and prospects
+Create a long-term, trustworthy relationship with customers and prospects

 This is why it makes sense to have a strong strategy in place that can help your small business propel without any big risks.

-In fact, according to a research conducted by the Content Marketing Institute, having a documented content marketing strategy lets you:
+In fact, according to research conducted by the Content Marketing Institute, having a documented content marketing strategy lets you:

 - Change your mindset and gain more confidence in your ability to do content marketing